 Are you a small business owner who’s eager to expand your business and learn different strategies to successfully grow your small business?
 If it feels like you’ve tried and failed to scale your business, you’re not alone.
-Many small business owners find it difficult to expand their business once they’ve reached a certain level of success.
+Many small business owners find it difficult to expand their businesses once they’ve reached a certain level of success.
 To remain successful, it’s crucial to find a sustainable way to grow your business so you can continually attract new customers.
+Take a moment to learn how your competition can grow your business.

 Founder and CEO of Succeeding Small, Madeleine Costa, has always been passionate about helping other entrepreneurs reach their small business goals.
 As a small business owner herself, Madeleine understands that one of the most difficult parts of being successful is strategically and successfully scaling your small business.
-Keep on reading to find out how you can collaborate with your competition to grow your business!
+Keep on reading to find out how collaborating with your competitors can help your business grow!
 Yes, that’s right; you can partner with your competitors to help benefit your own business.

 The Importance Of Competitor Relationships